ealeelab/rtea/README.md

 ```

 # Output file
-After running rTea, an user can obtain <SAMPLE_NAME>.rtea.txt file in rtea directory.
+After running rTea, a user can obtain <SAMPLE_NAME>.rtea.txt file in rtea directory.
 The file contains TE and other supporting information.
 |Column|Description|
 |:---|:---|
 |chr|Chromosome name|